Simonaognyanova05/Applied-Informatics/README.md

 # Applied Informatics with C
-This is where I upload all university-assigned assignments, exam preparations, and coursework.
+This is where I upload all university-assigned assignments, exam preparations, and coursework..